waynemunro/blockchaintrials/README.md

-# Sample App using STRATO
+# Create Sample App using STRATO

 Create STRATO instance on Azure